Associate Professor of Spanish

 Office Hours Spring 2016:

 Other Office Hours by Appointment

-Every semester, Prof. Jacobsen teaches Elementary Spanish (FLS 1101) and Problems in Spanish Grammar (FLS 3000), as well as a third content course, on a rotating basis: Writing Through Literature (FLS 3010, a basic composition course) the Spring of odd-numbered years; Survey of Early Spanish Literature (FLS 4510, medieval and early modern literature of Spain) the Spring of even-numbered years; Women in the Hispanic World (FLE 3025, in English, cross-listed with Women's Studies) the Fall of even-numbered years; and Cultural Perspectives on the Tango (FLS 4650) the Fall of odd-numbered years.
+Every semester, Prof. Jacobsen teaches Elementary Spanish (FLS 1102) and Problems in Spanish Grammar (FLS 3000), as well as a third content course, on a rotating basis: Writing Through Literature (FLS 3010, a basic composition course); Survey of Early Spanish Literature (FLS 4510, medieval and early modern literature of Spain); Women in the Hispanic World (FLE 3025, in English, cross-listed with Women's Studies); and Cultural Perspectives on the Tango (Special Topics: FLS 4650).

 Prof. Jacobsen's research interests coincide with the literature and culture courses she teaches.
 For a decade, inspired by the topic of her doctoral dissertation, her conference papers and articles focused on the issues faced by women writers, such as censorship of their work and the textual strategies they developed to avert clashes with (male) authorities.
 The past few years have seen a shift in the focus of her research toward the intersection of the picaresque novel (arguably Spain's most important original contribution to world literature, aside from the Quijote) with Tango lyrics (a subgenre of Argentine poetry).
 She is devoting her full attention to this new area of inquiry now.